liber1996-cmd/zc706-QSPI-boot-image/README.md

   - switch off your board.
   - After you program the QSPI Flash, set the SW16 switch on your board as shown in the following figure.
   ![QSPI mood](https://xilinx.github.io/Embedded-Design-Tutorials/docs/2020.2/build/html/_images/image88.jpeg)
-  - Link the serial cable and set the serial baud rate to 115200.
+  - Link the Uart serial cable and set the serial baud rate to 115200.
   - switch on you board.

 ### The development board successfully finds the image through QSPI
 ```
-[Friday 6:05 PM] Li, BoHan